 Drita’s coming in Tirana was not merely a visit to get satisfaction about her property.
 She came with a clear vision to put her entire intellectual potential at the service of the Nation.

 Initially, she sought of bringing back from Turkey to the homeland the remains of her father, facing a very serious situation psychologically, half a century after being separated from him.
 She chose a common memorial for the two brothers, Martin and Mirash Ivanaj, with the epitaph: "United in life and death for the Fatherland”.

 The determination to overcome all bureaucratic barriers made it more consistent to her legitimate demands.
-Just to get her home that was occupied by communists, a government cavalcade had to go through long, off and again, passes until it was finally realized.
+Just to get her home that was occupied for decades by communists, a government cavalcade had to go through long, off and again passes, until it was finally realized.

 At the house she decided to put the offices of the Martin and Mirash Ivanaj Foundation Institute, similar to a sister organization founded in New York.
 There, on the balcony of the house, Drita unveiled the Albanian flag that was safeguarded by her mother, Pina Pogliotti Ivanaj.
 There, the black and red flag ended the long journey, from Albania, to Italy, to the United States, and back to Albania.

 Now in Tirana, the flag, symbol of the history of the Albanian people, waves free in front of the Ivanaj house, to show just a fraction of the painful history under the communist dictatorship.